-Kits like the Audio-Technica AT2020USB+PK can get you up and running fast.
+A podcasting kit can get you up and running fast.

 Many kits also come with their own audio editing software.
 Several include mic stands and other accessories.
 A few also include a mixer — this can be helpful if you intend to add extra mics to your system later on.

 Do you already have some audio gear suitable for home recording?
 Then you might need only one or two pieces to get started.

 A USB microphone is ideal for a simple podcasting setup.
 The microphone plugs directly into your computer — no mixer required.

 A USB mic lets you record directly to your laptop or computer.

 A microphone's "polar pattern" determines its sensitivity to sounds coming from different directions.
 Many microphones have selectable polar patterns, so you can change how the sound is picked up according to your situation.

 Most of our USB mics have a cardioid polar pattern.
 The microphone picks up sound from the front, minimizing room noise and ambient sounds coming from behind and off to the sides — helpful if you're recording in your home rather than in a sound-proofed studio.
 This is the ideal choice for most podcasting applications.